michael-lazar/rtv/README.md

 ### Windows

-RTV is not supported on Windows.
+RTV is not supported on Windows, due to a lack of resources and interest.
+Sorry!

 ## Usage